 Eagle Bulk Shipping Inc. is a Marshall Islands corporation headquartered in Stamford, Connecticut.
 We own one of the largest fleets of Supramax dry bulk vessels in the world.
 Supramax dry bulk are vessels which are constructed with on-board cranes, ranging in size from approximately 50,000 to 65,000 dwt and considered a subcategory of the Handymax segment; typically defined as 40,000-65,000 dwt.
 We transport a broad range of major and minor bulk cargoes, including but not limited to coal, grain, ore, petcoke, cement and fertilizer, along worldwide shipping routes.
-As of June 30, 2016, we owned and operated a modern fleet of 41 Supramax and 1 Handymax dry bulk vessels.
+As of September 30, 2016, we owned and operated a modern fleet of 39 Supramax and 1 Handymax dry bulk vessels.
 We charter-in a 37,000 dwt newbuilding Japanese vessel that was delivered in October 2014 for seven years with an option for one additional year.
-We also chartered-in a 63,000 dwt newbulding vessel that was delivered in May 2016 for nine to fourteen months.
+We also chartered-in a 63,000 dwt newbuilding vessel that was delivered in May 2016 for nine to fourteen months and a 61,000 dwt Japanese vessel that was delivered in July 2016 for eleven to thirteen months.

 We are focused on maintaining a high quality fleet that is concentrated primarily in one vessel type - Supramax dry bulk carriers.
 These vessels have the cargo loading and unloading flexibility of on-board cranes while offering cargo carrying capacities approaching that of Panamax dry bulk vessels, which range in size from 72,000 to 83,000 dwt and rely on port facilities to load and offload their cargoes.
 We believe that the cargo handling flexibility and cargo carrying capacity of the Supramax class vessels make them attractive to cargo interests and vessel charterers.
-The 42 owned vessels in our operating fleet, with an aggregate carrying capacity of 2,302,855 dwt, have an average age of 8.7 years as of June 30, 2016.
-In addition to our owned vessels, as of June 30, 2016, as mentioned above, the Company chartered-in two vessels with an aggregate carrying capacity of 100,000 dwt.
+The 40 owned vessels in our operating fleet, with an aggregate carrying capacity of 2,199,413 dwt, have an average age of 8.6 years as of September 30, 2016.
+In addition to our owned vessels, as of September 30, 2016, as mentioned above, the Company chartered-in three vessels with an aggregate carrying capacity of 161,000 dwt.